Fiat Trattori: Postwar years

-In the postwar years (1949), the OCI plant in Modena began production of the Fiat 600 and the crawler Fiat 601, featuring the use of levers instead of a steering wheel.
+In the postwar years (1949), the FIAT-OCI plant in Modena began production of the FIAT 600 and the crawler FIAT 601, featuring the use of levers instead of a steering wheel.
 With these tractors, sales soared, generating output of 1,832 vehicles a year.

-In the early 1950s, Fiat established an alliance with the French company SIMCA, which began to manufacture Fiat cars and then tractors to Fiat designs.
+In the early 1950s, FIAT established an alliance with the French company SIMCA, which began to manufacture FIAT cars and then tractors SOMECA to FIAT designs.

-The launch of the Fiat 25R in 1951 became one of the key machines in Fiat's history.
-The innovative tractor, coloured orange (the first in a long series of tractors, down to 1983) helped Fiat enter into the European agricultural market.
-Produced in a large number of models, operating on diesel, wheel or crawler, narrow and industrial, in orchard and forestry versions, almost 45,000 units of this remarkable machine were launched onto the market.
+The launch of the FIAT 25R in 1951 became one of the key machines in FIAT's history.
+The innovative tractor, colored orange helped FIAT enter into the European agricultural market.
+Produced in a number of models, operating on diesel, wheel or crawler, narrow and industrial, in orchard and forestry versions, almost 45,000 units of this machine were launched onto the market.

-The next year had the launch of the high-power OM tractors.
+The next year had the launch of the high-power FIAT-OM tractors.
 The best-seller was the OM 35-40 model, also produced in crawler version.

-The Fiat 60 crawler tractor, replacing the old Fiat 50 models, was launched in 1956.
-With this tractor, Fiat established itself as the world's leading constructor of crawler tractors.
+The FIAT 60 crawler tractor, replacing the old FIAT 50 models, was launched in 1956.
+With this tractor, FIAT established itself as the world's leading constructor of crawler tractors.

-In 1957, Fiat launched the biggest-selling tractor of the 1950s, the "little" FIAT 18.
+In 1957, FIAT launched the biggest-selling tractor of the 1950s, the "little" FIAT 18.

 In 1959, the successor to the Series 18 appeared, the Series 200, produced until 1965.
-The 211 R model was equipped with a 1135 cc, two-cylinder Fiat 615 diesel engine, developing 21 hp at 2200 rpm.
-The 211 Rb model had a 1221 cc, four-cylinder Fiat 103 petrol engine and generated 22 hp at 2300 rpm.
+The 211 R model was equipped with a 1135 cc, two-cylinder FIAT 615 diesel engine, developing 21 hp at 2200 rpm.
+The 211 Rb model had a 1221 cc, four-cylinder FIAT 103 petrol engine and generated 22 hp at 2300 rpm.
 This tractor was suitable for work on small fields, with a gearbox offering six forward and two reverse speeds, a top speed of 20 km/h, and total weight of just 900 kg.